thanhlt-1007/kotlin_head_first/CHAPTER_03.md

 ## 1. Let's build a game: Rock, Paper, Scissors

+In all the code example you've seen so far, we've added code to the application's main function.
+As you already know, this function launches your application as it's the function that gets executed when you run it.

+This approach has worked well while we've been learning Kotlin's basic syntax, bust most applications in the real-world split the code across multiple functions.
+This is because:

+- It makes your code more organized

+Instead of having all your code in one long main function, it's split into more manageable chunks.
+This makes the code much easier to read and understand.

+- It makes your code more reusable

+By spliting the code into separate functions, you can reuse it elsewhere.

+Each functions is a named section of code that performs a specific task.
+As an example, you could write a function name max that determines the highest value of two values, and then call this function at various stages in your application.

+In this chapter, we've going to take a closer look at how functions work by building a game Rock, Paper, Scissors.

 ### a.
 How the game will work

 ## 2. A high-level design of the game